Why should I have a trust and not a will?

 How can I change my will?

 If a will is valid, it is effective until otherwise changed, revoked, destroyed and/or invalidated by the establishment of a new will.
 Changes or additions to an otherwise acceptable will can be most easily achieved by adding an amendment called a codicil.

 What is a codicil?

 A codicil is a legally-binding document that amends your original will, with equally binding effect.
-A codicil must be executed in compliance with applicable state law and must employ the same formality as the original will.
+A codicil must be executed in compliance with applicable state law and with the same formality as the original will.
 It is important to remember that wills cannot be changed by simply crossing out existing language or adding new provisions.

 What is probate and how does it work?

 Probate is a legal procedure designed to ensure the validity of a will and provide notice to all possible claimants of property, as well as to resolve ownership disputes and/or rights.
-When a Minnesota resident dies owning certain kinds of property in his or her name, that property typically must go through probate.
+When a Minnesota resident dies owning certain kinds of property in his or her name alone, that property typically must go through probate.

 How will estate planning affect my taxes?